gurumojo/text/neurodiversity/identity.md

 an overly aggressive white male.
 My senses tell me I'm the one being beaten into submission repeatedly on top of incessant tone policing.
 My mind won't allow me access if I am overwhelmed.
-It seems to act with protective short circuits, turning the potential for meltdowns into shutdowns (less external behavioral impact, at least, even if they each exact heavy tolls).
+It seems to act with protective short circuits, turning the potential for [meltdowns](./glossary.md#meltdown) into [shutdowns](./glossary.md#shutdown) (less external behavioral impact, at least, even if they each exact heavy tolls).
 I've been able to cobble together a multi-decade career without knowing I was making withdrawals from an interest free account, but now I'm overdrawn.

 The times in my life I've felt struck by the pejorative "man up!" or bristled at being told I was not manly enough stand out frequently in my recall.
 I have never quite known how I should express my feelings in a way that doesn't immediately catch fire during these events.
-It was only recently I came to the realization that I wasn't offended at the attacks on some non-existent manhood nearly as much as the ever-present assumption I ever projected that identity into the world in the first place.
+It was only recently I came to the realization that I wasn't offended at the attacks on some non-existent manhood nearly as much as the ever-present assumption that I ever projected that identity into the world in the first place.

 I've got the legs for dresses and heels.
 Even college boys have hurled catcalls before facial hair came into focus and they threatened violence.
 I also clean